Apostille Canada - The Definitive Guide (2023)

 Apostille Guide

-In the 60s, to make this process more efficient, many countries all over the world joined a treaty called the Hague Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents.
+In the 60s, to make this process more efficient, many countries all over the world joined a treaty called the Hague Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents, also known as The Hague Apostille Convention.

-The Hague Apostille Convention streamlines the slow legalization process to a single formality.
+This Convention streamlines the slow legalization process to a single formality.
 The country that issued the public document attaches a certificate to the document.
-This certificate is called an Apostille stamp.
+This certificate is called an Apostille stamp, or “allonge”.

-So, in simple terms: An apostille stamp is an easier way to get your documents authenticated for use abroad, but you cannot get your Canada documents apostilled because it’s not a signatory state to this Convention.
+In simple terms then, an apostille stamp is an easier way to get your documents authenticated for use abroad.

 Apostille Guide